 Let’s go over the most useful scanning functions:

-The Default scanning option is to scan an IP Range, in that case you enter the first and last IP of the desired range and all IP within the range will be scanned.
-You can also use the select the desired Network Mask, be it costumed or the default by clicking on the down pointing arrow in the Mask field.
+The Default scanning option is to scan an IP Range, in that case, you enter the first and last IP of the desired range and all IPs within the range will be scanned.
+You can also use the select the desired Network Mask, be it costumed or the default by clicking on the down-pointing arrow in the Mask field.

-All in all AngryIP scanner is a simple, light weight, intuitive, and versatile network scanning utility.
-There are more interesting settings you can use during your during your network scan depending on what you’re looking for.
+All in all AngryIP scanner is a simple, lightweight, intuitive, and versatile network scanning utility.
+There are more interesting settings you can use during your network scan depending on what you’re looking for.

 Part two of is this post will be Nmap.